tolomeis/OmniIsaacGymEnvs/docs/framework/framework.md

 `VecEnvBase` is a simple interface that’s designed to provide commonly used `gym.Env` APIs required by RL libraries.
 Users can create an instance of this class, attach your task to the interface, and provide your wrapper instance to the RL policy.
 Since the RL algorithm maintains the main loop of execution, interaction with the UI and environments in the scene can be limited and may interfere with the training loop.

 We also provide another environment wrapper class called `VecEnvMT`, which is designed to isolate the RL policy in a new thread, separate from the main simulation and rendering thread.
 This class provides the same set of interface as `VecEnvBase`, but also provides threaded queues for sending and receiving actions and states between the RL policy and the task.
 In order to use this wrapper interface, users have to implement a `TrainerMT` class, which should implement a `run()` method that initiates the RL loop on a new thread.
-We show an example of this in OmniIsaacGymEnvs under `omniisaacgymenvs/utils/rlgames/rlgames_train_mt.py`.
+We show an example of this in omniisaacgymenvst under `omniisaacgymenvst/utils/rlgames/rlgames_train_mt.py`.
 The setup for using `VecEnvMT` is more involved compared to the single-threaded `VecEnvBase` interface, but will allow users to have more control over starting and stopping the training loop through interaction with the UI.

 Note that `VecEnvMT` has a timeout variable, which defaults to 90 seconds.
 If either the RL thread waiting for physics state exceeds the timeout amount or the simulation thread waiting for RL actions exceeds the timeout amount, the threaded queues will throw an exception and terminate training.
 For larger scenes that require longer simulation or training time, try increasing the timeout variable in `VecEnvMT` to prevent unnecessary timeouts.
 This can be done by passing in a `timeout` argument when calling `VecEnvMT.initialize()`.